Chukwuemeka-Ike/khepera/README.md

 The built OpenCV library should now be compatible for the Khepera robot.

-The last thing that needs to be done to ensure the robot can use the library is to copy the files from the /build/lib
+The last thing that needs to be done to ensure the robot can use the library is to copy the files from the *lib/* in your build directory to the robot's */usr/lib* folder.
+This is a fairly crude way of doing this, but after the numerous issues I came across with getting the project started, it became the least of my worries.